-If you configured a backup policy to create image-level backups, every backup session will produce a new backup in a backup repository.
-A sequence of backups produced during a set of backup sessions makes up a backup chain.
+If you enable image-level backups for a backup policy, Veeam Backup for Microsoft Azure will create a new backup file in a backup repository during every backup session.
+A sequence of backup files created during a set of backup sessions makes up a backup chain.

-The backup chain can include backups of the following types:
+The backup chain includes backup files of the following types: